 Aurora Expeditions is proud to work with a number of select organisations, in its quest to create ambassadors for the protection of the precious destinations we visit.

 IAATO is a member organisation founded in 1991 to advocate, promote and practice safe and environmentally responsible private-sector travel to the Antarctic.
-Since the beginning of the modern Antarctic tourism industry in 1969, the number of tourists in Antarctica has grown from a few hundred to more than 30,000 each year.
-Recognizing the potential environmental impacts that such growing numbers of tourism could cause, seven private tour operators conducting excursions in Antarctica joined together in 1991 to practice and promote the highest possible standards of travel in this remote, wild and delicate region of the world.
+Since the beginning of the modern Antarctic tourism industry in 1969, the number of tourists in Antarctica has grown from a few hundred to more than 40,000 each year.
+Recognizing the potential environmental impacts that such growing numbers of tourism could cause, seven private tour operators conducting excursions in Antarctica joined together in 1991 to practice and promote the highest possible standards of travel in this delicate region of the world.
 Aurora Expeditions was one of the seven founding members of IAATO and the first Australian member of the association.
-Our co-founder and current CEO are actively involved with its Executive Committee.

 Aurora Expeditions are proud to be a founding member of AECO.
 AECO was founded in 2003 and is an international organisation for expedition cruise operators.
-The association is dedicated to manage respectable, environmentally-friendly and safe expeditions in the Arctic.
+The association is dedicated to managing environmentally responsible and safe expeditions in the Arctic.
 The members agree that expedition cruises and tourism in the Arctic must be carried out with the utmost consideration for the vulnerable natural environment, local cultures and cultural remains, as well as the challenging safety hazards at sea and on land.
-AECO-members are obligated to operate in accordance with national and international laws and regulations and agreed upon AECO by-laws and guidelines.
-AECO presently has 13 member companies from seven different countries operating 20 vessels within AECO's geographical range, sizes ranging from small sailing yachts to expedition cruise ships with up to 320 passengers.
-AECO's geographical range is Svalbard, Jan Mayen and Greenland.
-Expansion into other Arctic regions will be considered.

 Each calendar year the Australian Geographic Society donates approximately $150,000 to maintain its programme of sponsorship of Australian adventurers, scientific and environmental research, and community projects.
-Over the years it has spent more than $8,000,000 supporting Australian endeavour in all these fields.
+Over the years it has spent more than $8,000,000 supporting Australian endeavourz in all these fields.
 Australian scientists, community organisations and individuals developing projects in Australia and abroad are welcome to apply for Society sponsorship.
-Aurora Expeditions has worked closely with the AGS over the years, donating profits from its Kimberley voyages and working on joint projects together to preserve the environment through research and widen awareness of its shared ideals.
+Aurora Expeditions has worked closely with the AGS over the years, donating profits from its Kimberley voyages and working on joint projects together to preserve the environment through research and awareness.

 The Australian Antarctic Division is a government body leading Australia's Antarctic program.
-As a division of the Department of the Environment, Water, Heritage and the Arts, its charter is to ensure Australia's Antarctic interests are advanced.
+As a division of the Department of the Environment and Energy, its charter is to ensure Australia's Antarctic interests are advanced.
 AAD has four goals:

 - Maintain the Antarctic Treaty System and enhance Australia's influence in it